nabsiddiqui/nabsiddiqui.github.io/websiteNotes.md

 ## Current Tasks & TODOs
 - [x] Create websiteNotes.md file (hidden from public view)
-- [ ] Create book launch blog post
+- [x] Create book launch blog post
-- [ ] Add book cover image to assets/book_launch/
+- [x] Add book cover image to assets/book_launch/
+- [x] Fix image path issues in blog post
+- [x] Fix Gemfile for GitHub Pages compatibility
-- [ ] Proofread and grammar check new posts
+- [x] Proofread and grammar check new posts
 - [ ] Update CV with new publication
 - [ ] Consider adding book information to about page

+## Recent Updates (September 24, 2025)
+- Fixed blog post image path from `/assets/` to `../assets/` format (consistent with other posts)
+- Updated Gemfile to use `github-pages` gem for better compatibility
+- Blog post tone adjusted to be more conversational and approachable
+- Book announcement post ready for publication

 ## Blog Post Ideas
 - Cultural analytics methodologies